 You can imagine the problems this causes.
 When closing a deal of this kind, it nearly always fails and ends in tears, wasting everybody’s time.

 In extreme cases, earnest money is exchanged and never returned!

 Thankfully, you will not have to deal with these people or companies.
 The team at PropertyOnion.com has taken the time to uncover supposed wholesalers whose only aim is to hurt you.
 All wholesalers shown on PropertyOnion.com are carefully vetted.
 Their deals also go through a vetting process, and the wholesaler must sign a declaration that all wholesale deals offered on PropertyOnion.com are originally contracted real estate to the wholesaler who is offering them for sale.

 Any violation of this agreement results in a lifetime ban from PropertyOnion.com.

-I will go into more detail on the do’s and don’ts when dealing with wholesalers in future issues of the Monthly Peel.
+I will go into more detail on the do’s and don’ts when dealing with wholesalers in future articles.

 More Ways to Launch Your Investing Career Coming Soon!

-I hope you found all of the above informative (and interesting), and I look forward to continuing your education around Florida county real estate foreclosure auctions, Florida county real estate tax deed auctions, and wholesaler deals in the months to follow.
+I hope you found all of the above informative (and interesting), and I look forward to continuing your education around Florida foreclosure auctions, Florida county real estate tax deed auctions, and wholesaler deals in the months to follow.